jxcorp/nasa-bio-knowledge-engine/README.md

     # or
     yarn install
     ```

-3. Place your rotating Earth video in the public folder:
-    ```bash
-    # Ensure you have the video file at:
-    /public/earth_rotating.mp4
-    ```
-4. Run the development server:
+3. Run the development server:
     ```bash
     npm start
     # or